Want to improve your food photography? Here are some tips and tricks along with a simple setup for taking photos in your home.

 Here are 18 tips and tricks to get you started.
 All of the affiliate links should link directly to the equipment that I use (provided it’s still available).

 - Use a telescoping tripod for stability.
 It will keep the photos crisp and sharp.
 A remote camera control is also handy, but I usually only use it when I’m photographing myself.
-(Then I can set everything up and hand the remote control to someone else.)
+(Then I can set everything up and hand the remote control to someone else, so they can take the photo).

 - Food styling is an art.
 I could probably write a whole post just on food styling.
 However, it helps to look through cookbooks and images online to see what makes a good photo and what doesn’t.
 I recommend foodgawker for a curated collection of decent food photography.